Health Study Options

 If you can’t find any data yourself, you might decide to conduct your own study.
 Start with the workshop A First Look at Health Studies.
 That workshop can help a group review the the major health study types and plenty of case studies, to make the decision about whether or not to pursue a study.
 If you do, and you’re not already connected to an environmental advocacy organization, you should consult with one before starting.
-Some are listed on our Advocacy and Technical Assistance page.
 The medical or public health school at a local university may also be able to conduct a study.

 If you were able to get health data, you might need help interpreting it.
 Pieces of the Risk Puzzle can help you think about ways people might be exposed to contamination.
 You can compare disease incidence or prevalence rates to statewide or national averages using Compare to Standards.